-Apple’s iOS 15 Custom Product Pages & Their Impact on ASO
+Custom Product Pages (CPPs) & Impact on ASO

-During the Worldwide Developer Conference 2021 (WWDC21), Apple announced a number of important changes coming to Apple products later this year.
-The most significant new features for App Store Optimization (ASO) include in-app events, product page optimization (native A/B testing on the App Store), and custom product pages.
+On December 8, 2021, Apple released highly anticipated and significant new features for App Store Optimization (ASO), including in-app events, product page optimization (native A/B testing on the App Store), and custom product pages (CPP).

 In this blog, we will take an in-depth look at custom product pages and their impact on ASO.
 In particular, we will answer the following questions:

 - When should you use custom product pages?

 - How do custom product pages impact ASO?

 - Tips to set custom product pages up